sourtin/igem15-sw/README.md

 If you have a different wifi adapter (we used an Edimax wifi dongle), you may need to edit /etc/hostapd/hostapd.conf (see below) to work with the wifi adapter.

-And connect to the OPENSCOPE wifi network from your laptop/other computer with wifi.
-You can point your web browser to <https://192.168.0.1:9000/> to access the microscope!
+And connect to the `OPENSCOPE` wifi network from your laptop/other computer with wifi. **The default wifi password is `PASSWORD`** You can point your web browser to <https://192.168.0.1:9000/> to access the microscope!

 Once you access the right url, you will be prompted for a username and password.

-The default username is *admin* and the default password is *test* - you can add other user accounts and revoke access/change passwords from the admin interface at <https://192.168.0.1:9000/admin/>
+**The default username is `admin` and the default password is `test`**

+You can add other user accounts and revoke access/change passwords from the admin interface at <https://192.168.0.1:9000/admin/>

 If you have attached an ethernet cable to the pi, you will be able to use the OPENSCOPE network as a wifi access point to the internet.
 You will then also be able to access the microscope off the internet - you can find the ip address by running: